MattMcFarland/phaser-menu-system/readme.md

     music.play();
 ```

-But actually the music will keep playing between states, so it might be better to declare the `music` variable
+But actually the music will keep playing between states, so it would be better to declare the `music` variable
 at the top level of scope, so that way we can access it later in case we want to change it or if we have music
 options that turn it off and on.